CQCL/hugr/DEVELOPMENT.md

 PR with ChangeLog updates.
 When approved, merge, and this will trigger release-please to actually make the release.

-Finally, make a separate PR into branch main, that cherry-picks just the final commit from the release tag (updating ChangeLog) and the version numbers.
+Finally, make a separate PR into branch main, that cherry-picks just the final commit from the release tag (updating ChangeLog and the version numbers).